-- 1. monitor the level of operational risk on an ongoing basis, - 2. monitor activities of organisational units related to the operational risk events, - 3. measure or estimate losses arising from operational risk, - 4. generate reports on operational risk events, including reports for external institutions.
+- 1. monitor the level of operational risk on an ongoing basis, - 2. monitor the action taken in response to operational risk incidents, - 3. measure or estimate losses arising from operational risk, - 4. generate reports on operational risk events, including reports for external institutions.